rohanchandra/javascript-terminal/README.md

 The command mapping can be used to add a new command to the terminal.

-Here us an example of adding a command to print the contents of the arguments:
+Here is an example of adding a command to print the contents of the arguments:

 ```javascript
 const customCommandMapping = Terminal.CommandMapping.create({